 - Music performances

-For 2013/14, The Carey Center for Global Good will be re-purposing a circa 1760 Dutch barn as part of its inaugural local core program.
-The historic barn, coming on site in late 2014, will serve as a model demonstration site where local beers and hard ciders can be brewed and where area farmers, brewers and distillers can exchange experiences and tips about growing, sourcing and marketing local ingredients.
+For 2014, The Carey Institute for Global Good will be re-purposing a circa 1760 Dutch barn as part of its inaugural local core program.
+The historic barn, coming on site late this year, will serve as a model demonstration site where local beers and hard ciders can be brewed and where area farmers, brewers and distillers can exchange experiences and tips about growing, sourcing and marketing local ingredients.

-Workshops will focus on the craft of brewing; it will inform and engage local farmers and others interested in discussing challenges, business opportunities and the future of this re-emerging industry.
+Workshops focus on the craft of brewing; to inform and engage local farmers and others interested in discussing challenges, business opportunities and the future of this re-emerging industry.
 The farm brewing project is part of a larger discussion in support of regional food systems.